TomfromBerlin/bashrc/README.md

 `git` should be installed by default on your Linux box.
 If not, just type `sudo apt-get install git` (or according to your distribution's command) in the command line and press Enter.

-If you leave it as it is, next time you start an interactive shell, the result will look like this:
+If you leave it as it is, next time you start an interactive shell, the result looks like this (assuming you have [lolcat](/../../../../../TomfromBerlin/bashrc/wiki/Optional-Programs) installed):

 ![screenshot of the terminal output with logo](terminal_logo.jpg)

 _The logo does not appear every time you issue a command.
 That would be annoying.
-You can recall the logo at any time with the command `lolcat ~/.shellcfg/logos/raspberrypi` or `cat ~/.shellcfg/logos/raspberrypi` as you wish._
+You can recall the logo at any time with the command `lolcat ~/.shellcfg/logos/raspberrypi`, or `cat ~/.shellcfg/logos/raspberrypi` for for grayscale output._

 If you don't want to see a logo, just rename or delete the file in the /.shellcfg/logos/ directory.
-If the file named "raspberry" does not exist, a small text-based intro with some system information is output.
+If the file named "raspberry" does not exist (or `lolcat` can't be found), a small text-based intro with some system information is output.
 Then the result looks like this:

 ![screenshot of the terminal output with intro](terminal_intro.jpg)

 How the logo can be changed can be read in the wiki page about [changing the logo](/../../../../../TomfromBerlin/bashrc/wiki/Changing-the-logo).

+If `lolcat` and/or the logo file in ~/.shellcfg/logos directory doesn't exist on your system and you don't see anything at all except the command prompt, the ~/.shell cfg/colors file is probably missing.
+This is no drama, you can still do your work, albeit less colorful.

 Have fun and be nice.